defineEuclidian/UlamSpiral/README.md

 # UlamSpiral

-A C++ based Ulam Spiral image creator; made with memory usage and performance in mind
+A C++ based Ulam Spiral image creator
+Made with memory usage and performance in mind